 Thurgood has held senior positions on a number of political campaigns, including the Clinton-Gore campaigns in 1992 and 1996, and the 1988 Gore for President campaign.
 Thurgood was a Democratic Convention delegate representing Virginia in 1996 and served on the Rules Committee during the 2004 Democratic Convention.

-He serves on the boards of Corrections Corporation of America, Genesco, Third Way, the Ethics Resource Center, the National Women’s Law Center, and the Ford Foundation.
-He has been a member of the Ethics Committee of the United States Olympic Committee since 2001.
-He was appointed by President George W. Bush on the recommendation of Senator Harry Reid to serve as a member of the board of governors of the United States Postal Service, where he served as chairman prior to completing his term of service in 2012.
-He is a former board member of the National Fish & Wildlife Foundation.
+Thurgood serves on the boards of CoreCivic, Genesco, The Third Way, the Ethics & Compliance Certification Institute (a subsidiary of ECI), the National Women’s Law Center, and the Ford Foundation.
+He was an original member of the Ethics Committee of the United States Olympic Committee and served for more than 10 years, including as its vice chair.
+Thurgood was appointed by President George W. Bush on the recommendation of Senator Harry Reid to serve as a member of the board of governors of the United States Postal Service, where he served as chairman prior to completing his term of service in 2012.
+He is also a former board member of the Ethics & Compliance Initiative and the National Fish & Wildlife Foundation.

 Prior to joining Morgan Lewis, Thurgood was a partner in the corporate practice of another international law firm, where he was also a principal in the firm’s consulting arm.